US executes 2nd man in a week; lawyers said he had dementia

 TERRE HAUTE, Ind.
-(AP) — The United States on Thursday carried out its second federal execution this week, killing by lethal injection a Kansas man whose lawyers contended he had dementia and was unfit to be executed.
+(AP) — The United States on Thursday carried out its second federal execution in three days following a hiatus of nearly two decades, killing by lethal injection a Kansas man whose lawyers contended he had dementia and was unfit to be executed.

 Wesley Ira Purkey was put to death at the Federal Correctional Complex in Terre Haute, Indiana.
-Purkey was convicted of kidnapping and killing a 16-year-old girl, Jennifer Long, before dismembering, burning and dumping her body in a septic pond.
-He also was convicted in a state court in Kansas after using a claw hammer to kill an 80-year-old woman who had polio.
+He was sentenced to be executed for kidnapping and killing a 16-year-old girl, Jennifer Long, before dismembering, burning and dumping her body in a septic pond.
+He also was convicted in a state court in Kansas of using a claw hammer to kill an 80-year-old woman who had polio.

-Purkey was strapped to a gurney inside the execution chamber.
-A prison official removed a mask from Purkey’s face and asked him if he wanted to make a final statement.
+After Purkey was strapped to a gurney inside the execution chamber, a prison official removed a mask from his face and asked if he wanted to make a final statement.

 He leaned his head up slightly from the gurney and said: “I deeply regret the pain and suffering I caused to Jennifer’s family.
 I am deeply sorry.”

-He also expressed remorse for his own adult daughter’s suffering his actions caused.
+He also expressed remorse for his own adult daughter’s suffering from his actions.
 “I deeply regret the pain I caused to my daughter, who I love so very much,” he said.

 His last words were: “This sanitized murder really does not serve no purpose whatsoever.
 Thank you.”